innoventsolutions/simple_ai_server/readme.md

 Run with *fastapi run sbert_server.py*

+For a detailed discussion, please review the blog post A Tale of Java, LLMs, and Search found here: https://innoventsolutions.com/search-technology/a-tale-of-java-llms-and-search/

 ## Control Properties

 These properties control where files used in the load process are read from and how to index them in Chroma: